0xgalz/Virtuailor/README.md

 # Virtuailor - IDAPython tool for C++ vtables reconstruction

-Virtuailor is an IDAPython tool that reconstructs vtables for C++ code written for intel architechture and both 32bit and 64bit code.
+Virtuailor is an IDAPython tool that reconstructs vtables for C++ code written for intel architecture and both 32bit and 64bit code.
 The tool constructed from 2 parts, static and dynamic.

 The first is the static part, contains the following capabilities: